Skip to main content

 Keeping health insurance and copies of your medical records

-At some point after your cancer treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
-It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
+At some point, you might find yourself seeing a new doctor who doesn’t know about your medical history.
+It’s important to keep copies of your medical records (or have access to them) so you can give your new doctor the details of your diagnosis and treatment.
 Learn more in Keeping Copies of Important Medical Records.

 About dietary supplements

 So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of cancer progressing or coming back.
-This doesn’t mean that no supplements will help, but it’s important to know that none have been proven to do so.
+This doesn’t mean that no supplements will help.
+But it’s important to know that none have been proven to do so.

-Dietary supplements are not regulated like medicines in the United States – they do not have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
 If you’re thinking about taking any type of nutritional supplement, talk to your health care team.
 They can help you decide which ones you can use safely while avoiding those that might be harmful.

-If the cancer comes back
+If the cancer progresses or comes back

 Getting emotional support

 Some amount of feeling depressed, anxious, or worried is normal when multiple myeloma is a part of your life.
 Some people are affected more than others.
 But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
-Learn more at Life After Cancer.

 Rock CL, Thomson C, Gansler T, et al. American Cancer Society guideline for diet and physical activity for cancer prevention.
-CA: A Cancer Journal for Clinicians.
+CA: Cancer Journ Clin.
 2020;70(4). doi:10.3322/caac.21591.
-Accessed at https://onlinelibrary.wiley.com/doi/full/10.3322/caac.21591 on June 9, 2020.

-Last Revised: February 28, 2018
+Last Revised: February 28, 2025

 American Cancer Society Emails